hcayless/ldlt-jekyll/about.md

 swapping of variant readings into and out of the main text; filters for types of variants; and dynamically generated lexical and morphological analysis, courtesy of the [Alpheios project](https://alpheios.net/).

-Scholars interested in submitting a proposal for an edition should contact the appropriate learned society for the era of the text.
-Each society has developed, or is developing, specific policies and procedures for reviewing submissions: